Walking Mountains Hike of the Week: What to expect on Notch Mountain Trail

 The first 2.5 miles climb slowly through a mixed spruce and fir forest and traverses a few large landslides.
 Make sure you stop at these slides and check out Fall Creek below and the Ten Mile Range in the distance.

-Built during the economic downturn in the early 20th century, the trail and stone cabin atop the trail were designed to accommodate the pilgrimages made to view Mt. of the Holy Cross.
+Built during the economic downturn in the early 20th century, the trail and stone cabin atop the trail were designed to accommodate the pilgrims who made it to view Mount of the Holy Cross.

 Stewardship Message

-Note: Editor's note: Peter Suneson manages the backcountry hiking and snowshoeing programs at Walking Mountains Science Center.
-A native of Oklahoma, Suneson enjoys exploring the local trails and will write a weekly column during the summer.
-For more information, visit http://www.walkingmountains.org.